govindg/us-mapping/README.md

 ## Running

-To run locally, cd into the project directory and run `python -m http.server <PORT_NUMBER.`
+To run locally, cd into the project directory and run `python -m http.server <PORT_NUMBER>`